Tom Selleck as Thomas Magnum, private investigator and former Navy SEAL

 - Off-white canvas two-eyelet, side-laced deck sneakers with white rubber outsoles

-- Chronosport Sea Quartz 30 stainless steel dive watch with black rotating bezel, black dial (with luminescent hour markers and 3:00 day-date window), on perforated black strap
+- Chronosport Sea Quartz 30 stainless steel dive watch with black rotating bezel, black dial (with luminescent hour markers and 3:00 day-date window), on black tropic leather strap

 - Gold Croix de Lorraine team ring